HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 --------------------------------------------------------------
 * 4 CPU cores
 * 8 GB of RAM
-* 64 GB of free space
+* 64 GB of free space in the /opt partition or where the /opt directory resides
 * One of the following supported Linux distributions installed:

   * CentOS 7.xx or later